 Furthermore, a conversational UI such as a chatbot could be great for a self-monitoring mobile application.

 In the context of creating a mental health app or a telemedicine app, just like messaging, audio and video calls are extremely relevant.

-Talking about audio and video calls, there several things to consider.
-Having said that, the basic on what you should be focussing on is making these calls clear and providing your users with a completely stutter-free experience.
+Talking about audio and video calls, there are several things to consider.
+Having said that, the basics of what you should be focussing on are making these calls clear and providing your users with a completely stutter-free experience.

 Artificial Intelligence & Machine Learning

 Artificial Intelligence and personalization are crucial when you create a mental health app and they both go hand in hand.
 The more your mental health application learns about the users the more it can adapt to the user needs and requirements.

 Gamification is a good idea to make your app more interesting.
 Moreover, mini-games help people sharpen their skills while slackening their minds.

 It is hard to imagine that creating mental health mobile apps can replace traditional therapy completely but at the same time the benefits of these products are unimaginable.

 Because of these benefits, healthcare app development has seen a surge in popularity, especially during the time of the COVID19 pandemic.

 Let’s look at some pros and cons of mental health apps solutions!